SeivenBell/oqd-core/docs/explanation/analog_to_atomic.md

 ## Introduction

-We have a sample compiler for Analog to Atomic levels for the single qubit Rabi Flopping for hamiltonians of the form
+We have a sample compiler for Analog to Atomic levels for the single qubit Rabi Flopping for Hamiltonians of the form

 $$
 H = A(t)\sigma_{x} + B(t)\sigma_{y}
 $$

-where coefficients $A$ and $B$ can be time dependent or time independent.
+where coefficients $A$ and $B$ can be time-dependent or time-independent.

 ## Mathematics